 In my own discussions with friends and such about anarchy, there is one sticking point where I have had trouble finding the anarchic solution, so I wonder if you might have an idea about it.
 I guess you could call it distributed pollution.
 There are many examples of pollution where each polluter does not contribute much to the total, but there are enough polluters that the total pollution is a problem for everyone.

 The economic answer is that in a stateless society, people will take out insurance against ailments such as asthma, cancer and so on.
 Thus any air pollution which causes illness will increase the costs for insurers, since they will have to pay out for treatment and life insurance.
-If pollution-related health problems are projected to cost insurers $100 million over the next ten years, they can spend up to $99.9 million on reducing air pollution – in other words, they can pay car manufacturers/gasoline companies/road owners up to $99.9 million to reduce pollution and still come out ahead.
+If pollution-related health problems are projected to cost insurers one hundred million dollars over the next ten years, they can spend up to ninety-nine million on reducing air pollution – in other words, they can pay car manufacturers/gasoline companies/road owners up to ninety-nine million to reduce pollution and still come out ahead.
 (Of course, they can also refuse to pay out claims, which will put them out of business pretty quickly!)

 Don’t believe me?
 I have two proofs.
 The first is the fact that waiters are almost always tipped – despite the fact that everyone who doesn’t tip is a “free rider.”
 If you think the “tipping” example requires face-to-face contact, what about tsunami charities?
 Billions raised, and almost none of those who gave will ever meet the recipients of their generosity.